Skip to Main Content

 }

-Here we're creating an animation with the class animate-background which is using the background object in the keyframes object.
-In short, this moves the gradient.
+Here, we're creating an animation with the class animate-background using the background keyframes.
+This moves the gradient.

-Finally, we can add the animate-background class to the interactive element with the gradient classes.
+Finally, we add the animate-background class to the interactive element with the gradient classes.

-You can use hover:animate-background if preferred, but note that will reset the animation when you are no longer on hover, which can cause it to look a little jumpy.
+You can use hover:animate-background if preferred, but note that the animation will reset when you're no longer hovering, which can cause it to look a bit jumpy.

 The full example looks like this.